rishanmenezes/ecofinds/README.md

 ## Features

-- **User Authentication:** Secure sign-up and login powered by Supabase.
+- **User Authentication:** Secure sign-up and login powered by Supabase
 - **Product Listings:** Browse and discover a wide range of eco-friendly products.
 - **Shopping Cart:** Add and manage products before checkout.
 - **User Profiles:** Personalize your experience and manage your listings.